vanjunior/react-boilerplate/README.md

 ```
     > npm run start
 ```
-then you're good to go! just access the boilerplate at localhost:9000/
+then you're good to go! just access the boilerplate at localhost:9000/ or you can see the demo [here](http://demo.roomsquad.com/react-boilerplate)

 ## Happy Coding! ##